Despite what some amateurs say… There is no “alimony calculation” in New Jersey. Hire a professional who knows better.

 If you expect your divorce to involve alimony, it is important that you speak with an attorney as soon as possible.
 There may be steps you can take now to improve your chances of receiving alimony or to reduce your alimony burden.
 At Romanowski Law Offices, we can help you thoroughly assess your situation and develop a strategy for ensuring that you achieve a just outcome in your divorce.

-Modification of Alimony Awards
+Modification of Existing Alimony Awards

 In addition to helping spouses establish or oppose alimony during a divorce, we also represent individuals seeking to modify existing alimony awards.
 Courts only allow for modifications upon a showing of relevant “changed circumstances.”
 We have significant experience representing clients in modification proceedings in the New Jersey courts, and can help you develop a strong case for modifying your current alimony.

-Lawyers for Child Support Matters in New Jersey
+Seek the Help of Lawyer Before Pursuing Alimony and Child Support Matters in New Jersey

 While alimony compensates a former spouse for his or her contributions and sacrifices made during their marriage, child support ensures that both parents retain financial responsibility for their children’s health, education, and upbringing following a divorce.
 Of course, unmarried parents can seek child support as well.
 Along with pursuing alimony and equitable division of property, we work closely with our clients to develop legally and economically sound arguments for appropriate child support obligations in litigation, Collaborative Divorces, and other forms of ADR.